aaguasvivas/netflixBinged_CS171_Final_Project/README.md

 GIVE BRIEF PROJECT EXPLANATION/MOTIVATIONS/DESCRIPTION

+STILL NEED SCREENCAST, NEED TO CLEAN UP CODE, DELETE EXTRA COMMENTS

+The README file must give an overview of what you are handing in: which parts are your code, which parts are libraries, and so on.
+The README must contain URLs to your project websites and screencast videos.
+The README must also explain any non-obvious features of your interface.

 ### Built With

 This project is a culmination of all of the work and learning we did for our class, CS171: Visualization at Harvard University.
 The major programming languages and frameworks we used include: